 - 1.1 It is a statutory responsibility of the Council to prepare a local development plan (a Local Plan) for their area.
 The local development plan should set out how development needs will be met, which land should be protected for its environmental, economic or social importance and a local planning framework to determine planning applications. - 1.2 The Local Plan is prepared in the context of national planning guidance provided by the Government.
 In March 2012, the National Planning Policy Framework (the Framework)1 was published, which replaced the guidance in Planning Policy Statements (PPS) and Planning Policy Guidance (PPG) and Planning Policy Guidance Notes (PPG).
 The aim of the Framework is to provide a more concise and easy to understand approach to the planning system, and to deliver sustainable development.
 This was subsequently replaced by the 2019 version of the NPPF.
-The adopted Local Plan has been produced in compliance with this Framework. - 1.3 The Local Plan for Lancaster district provides a new planning framework for the area.
+The adopted Local Plan has been produced in compliance with this Framework.
+The NPPF was first published on 27 March 2012 and updated on 24 July 2018, 19 February 2019 and 20 July 2021.
+This report relies upon the 2021 version of the NPPF.
+Therefore, all subsequent references to the NPPF in this report are references to the 2021 version, where previous versions of the NPPF are referred to this will be made clear. - 1.3 The Local Plan for Lancaster District provides a new planning framework for the area.
 The preparation of this Development Management Development Plan Document (DPD), along with other key documents including the Strategic Policies & Land Allocations DPD, Arnside & Silverdale AONB DPD2, Lancaster South Action Plan DPD, Gypsy and Traveller Site Allocations DPD and Morecambe Area Action Plan DPD3 will-forms the new adopted Local Plan for Lancaster District for the period 2011 2031. - 1.4 The Council has already had previously made progress in the preparation of a local development plan for the district, with the adoption of a Development Management DPD4 and Morecambe Area Action Plan DPD in December 2014. - 1.5 This document represents the Climate Emergency review of the Local Plan.
-It reviews the Second Edition of the Development Management DPD which and will seek to review and updated policy where necessary and added further policy approaches where it is was felt appropriate to do so or where new policy supplements policies and allocations within other development plan documents in particular the Strategic Policies and Land Allocations DPD. - 1.6 The Climate Emergency review of the Local Plan began following the adoption of the current Local Plan on 29th July 2020, upon which the Council entered into an immediate partial review of the Local Plan.
-Therefore, this DPD and the Strategic Policies and Land Allocations DPD have been updated to reflect the Climate Emergency declaration made by Lancaster City Council on 30th January 2019.
+It reviews the Second Edition of the Development Management DPD which and will seek to review and updated policy where necessary and added further policy approaches where it is was felt appropriate to do so or where new policy supplements policies and allocations within other development plan documents in particular the Strategic Policies and Land Allocations DPD.